smartbooster/symfony-docker/README.md

 ```

 Relaunch the stack (`make up` + `make install` on another terminal if some changes are made on the Dockerfile or make/install.mk files).

+> A symfony-docker.lock while be generated each time you run the docker-fetch.
+> This file helps you to keep track of which version of the docker stack you are currently using.
+> It should be committed on your project.

-Check the diffs and commit any changes that feels relevant to you.
+Finally, check the diffs and commit any changes that feels relevant to you.

 ## Working on the symfony-docker stack